-More on that theme – how much the world has changed – in future posts!
+More on that theme – how much the world has changed – in a future post!

 But first, what did I learn from El Tambo and Cochancay?
-Many things – about the importance of community organization.
+So many things!
+About the importance of community organization.
 About how important it was to charge a nominal fee for water, and increasing marginal costs for more use, to encourage conservation.
 And I learned a lot of Cañari Spanish!

 But from an engineering point of view, I was also learning.
 As a “mechanical” engineer, this was really the first time I had built such large concrete structures, and the two 100m3 tanks we built in El Tambo and Cochancay seemed way over-designed.